 In March 2013, the Arrow Program, which I have described in earlier posts, was reaching its end.
 One unique feature of our final residential was that spouses were invited to join for the final couple days of learning and celebration.
-Our youngest daughter was still nursing at the time, but we succeeded in making arrangements for she and my wife, Shannon to join me on the Canadian West Coast.
+Our youngest daughter was still nursing at the time for an important source, but we succeeded in making arrangements for she and my wife, Shannon to join me on the Canadian West Coast.

 Today’s post involves much of Shannon’s story, as seen through my eyes.
 If anything here fascinates you, you should follow up with her.
 We have discussed these events together over several years and have told these stories together several times to a smattering of close friends.
 In the name of marital health, you can be sure she will proofread this post before it goes live! 🙂